select2/select2/docs/pages/08.selections/docs.md

 If you need to render HTML with your selection template, you must wrap your rendered selection in a jQuery object.
 In this case, the selection will be passed [directly to `jQuery.fn.append`](https://api.jquery.com/append/) and will be handled directly by jQuery.
 Any markup, such as HTML, will not be escaped and it is up to you to escape any malicious input provided by users.

+> [!WARNING]
->>>> Anything rendered as a selection is templated.
+> Anything rendered as a selection is templated.
 This includes placeholders and pre-existing selections that are displayed, so you must ensure that your templating functions can support them.

 ## Limiting the number of selections